Richard Roxburgh: Children's literature

 Roxburgh wrote and illustrated the well-received, 240-page children's adventure fiction title, Artie and the Grime Wave, published by Allen & Unwin in October 2016 (ISBN 9781760292140).

 Personal life

 Roxburgh met Miranda Otto after meeting on the set of Doing Time for Patsy Cline in 1997; they were in a relationship until 2000.

 He married Italian-born opera singer, actress, blogger, cookbook author, and television cookery show personality Silvia Colloca in 2004.
-They met on the set of Van Helsing, playing Count Dracula and his bride, respectively.
+They met on the set of Van Helsing, playing Count Dracula and one of his brides, respectively.
 They have three children.